darribas/gds19/_notes/Class_01.md

 The contents of this lecture are loosely based on, and explored into further detail, in the following three references :

 * **[Recommended]** "Chapter 1: Introduction" {% cite schutt2013doing %}.
 Free sampler of the book containing the chapter available online ([html](http://shop.oreilly.com/product/0636920028529.do), [pdf](http://cdn.oreillystatic.com/oreilly/booksamplers/9781449358655_sampler.pdf)).
-* A very influential pro-big data/data science article {% cite anderson2008end %}.
-* A reflexive call of caution {% cite Lazer14032014 %}.
 * Excellent overview of Data Science {% cite donoho201750 %}.
+* A Geographic take on Data Science, proposing a new field {% cite singleton2019geographic %}.

 ### References